PROJECT #273

 Our Partnership with Next Generation Nepal

 Over 85% of children living in “orphanages” in Nepal have living parents.
-Orphanage trafficking began during Nepal’s 10-year civil conflict (1996-2006) during which children who were displaced from their families were placed by traffickers in exploitative institutional care, and mushroomed again after the 2015 earthquake.
+Orphanage trafficking began during Nepal’s 10-year civil conflict during which children displaced from their families were placed by traffickers in exploitative institutional care, and mushroomed again after the 2015 earthquake.
 Traffickers take advantage of the aspirations of rural families who want their children to have a good education by promising parents that their children will be well cared for.
-For-profit orphanages are a lucrative business model, financially supported by well-intentioned foreign volunteers and donors who are touched by the tragic stories that the traffickers tell about the children.
-Rural families need to understand the manipulative tactics that traffickers use to lure children into exploitative situations.
+For-profit orphanages are a lucrative business model, financially supported by well-intentioned foreign volunteers and donors who are touched by the tragic stories traffickers tell about the children.

-STREET DRAMAS WILL BE PERFORMED TO RAISE AWARENESS ABOUT TRAFFICKING
+STREET DRAMAS PERFORMED TO RAISE AWARENESS IN VILLAGES

 Thank you for making this possible!